Tips for Saving Money on Air Conditioning This Summer

 Unless your home is brand-new, the chances are much of the cold air from your air conditioning system is leaving your home.

-Call in a professional energy auditor from an HVAC company like Infiniti Air or conduct your own audit by running your hands around your windows and doors.
+Call in a professional energy auditor from an HVAC company or conduct your own audit by running your hands around your windows and doors.
 If you can feel the cold air escaping, it is time to caulk the windows and insulate your doors.

 Keeping air inside your home is key to saving money this summer.